NEW: Authorities are using jackhammers to tear apart the basement floor, sources say

 Dozens of police and federal agents gathered outside the building on Manhattan’s Prince Street on Thursday and are expected to continue their search over the next five days.
 FBI Special Agent Peter Donald said the bureau’s Evidence Recovery Team is at the scene.

-Forensic evidence uncovered at the scene will be analyzed at the FBI laboratory in Quantico, Virginia, the sources said.
+Forensic evidence uncovered at the scene will be analyzed at the FBI laboratory in Quantico, Virginia, sources said.

 It is not clear whether authorities searched the basement in 1979, though a source said it “figured into” the investigation.